Relay | Electrical Characteristics of Relays

 Electrical Characteristics of Relays

-The basic electrical characteristics of a relay are the rated coil voltage.
+- The basic electrical characteristics of a relay are the rated coil voltage.
 The voltage at which the relay is made operational is called the rated coil voltage.
 The input voltage to the relay is also known as the rated coil voltage.
-The rated coil voltage is set up by the manufacturer and the different relays have the different rated coil voltages.
+The rated coil voltage is set up by the manufacturer and the different relays have different rated coil voltages.
 The coil of a relay is sensitive when the voltage exceeds the limit, and the coil of the voltage is damaged.

-The maximum power that a relay can handle is known as the rated power.
-For example, a normal operating voltage of a relay is 60W then the rated power for the relay is less than 60W.
-The power consumption of the coil is call the power rating of the coil and it should not be more than the rated power.
-The power of the relays is express in milli-amperes and ampere ratings.
+- The maximum power that a relay can handle is known as the rated power.
+For example, if a normal operating voltage of a relay is 60W then the rated power for the relay is less than 60W.
+The power consumption of the coil is called the power rating of the coil and it should not be more than the rated power.
+The power of the relays is expressed in milli-amperes and ampere ratings.

-The maximum value of the current which the contacts of the relays can withstand is call the switching capacity.
+- The maximum value of the current that the contacts of the relays can withstand is called the switching capacity.
 The switching capacity can also be defined as the capacity at which the switching operation is performed by the relay.
 The switching capacity is defined for the loads with resistive nature which are connected with the contacts of the relays.
-Different relays have different switching capacity.
+Different relays have different switching capacities.

 Problems and Status:

 There are numerous problems asserted with the relays.
 The different problems asserted with the relays are:

 - The capacitive components used in the different relay loads cause the capacitive noise in relays.
 The capacitive noise can be removed in the relay with the help of the proper solution.
 Different manufacturers of the relays use different approaches to reduce the capacitive noise for better operation of the relays.

 - The long cables of the Ac signals cause a big problem in the relays which is interference in the relay.
 The different inferences in the relay due to the long cables lower the switching capability of the relays.